gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-glyphs.md

 The way the OS and browsers handle this when they're GPU accelerated is by using a glyph texture cache.
-Like above they might put textures in a texture atlas but they probably make the area for each glpyh fixed size.
+Like above they might put textures in a texture atlas but they probably make the area for each glpyh a fixed size.
 They keep the most recently used glyphs in the texture.
 If they need to draw a glyph that's not in the texture they replace the least recently used one with the new one they need.
 Of course if that glyph they are about to replace is still being refereneced by a quad yet to be drawn then they need